startupwrench/laratables/README.md

 # Laratables

 A Laravel package to convert Eloquent queries into JSON output to work with Datatables.
-This is a fork of: https://github.com/yuri-moens/laratables to fix some issues, and errors for a production app, feel free to use it, but no warranties expressed.
+This is a fork of: https://github.com/yuri-moens/laratables to fix some issues, and errors for a production app, feel free to use it, but no warranties expressed or implied.

 ## Installation